steffenwoell/steffenwoell.github.io/imprint.md

 <p>&nbsp;</p>

 ## Privacy Policy

-{: .box-success}
+{: .box-warning}
-This personal, non-commercial website is committed to the strictest standards of data protection and user privacy.
-It follows a zero cookie and zero plugin policy.
-No personal data (e.g., browser fingerprints or IP addresses) is  processed or stored to identify or track vistors.
+As a personal and non-commercial internet presence `steffenwoell.github.io` is strongly committed to user privacy and data protection.
+The website adheres to a strict zero-cookies, zero-plugins, zero-logs, zero-analytics policy.
+No personal data (e.g., IP addresses or browser fingerprints) is ever stored, transmitted, or used to identify or track vistors.